Rent safe and private dog parks hosted by locals

 In general, it’s a good idea to give your dog two to three feet of slack at any given moment and wrap up extra in large loops that you hold in your non-anchor hand.
 As your dog walks farther away, you can let out a loop or two at a time.
 As your dog comes closer towards you, you can slowly reel in a loop or two.

-The idea here is to give your dog a sense of freedom to explore and engage in natural dog behaviors — you don’t want them to constantly have to push through tension or feel conflict with you — while also having the ability to slow them down or stop their movement if needed.
+The idea here is to give your dog a sense of freedom to explore and engage in natural dog behaviors—you don’t want them to constantly have to push through tension or feel conflict with you—while also having the ability to slow them down or stop their movement if needed.

 You might also let your dog drag their long line in some situations

 Certain environments might lend themselves well to using your long leash as a drag line instead of an active walking tool.
-A few important things to note here:

 • It’s best to let your dog drag a leash without a handle loop at the end.
 This decreases the chance of the line getting caught on something.